Surah Qalam Ultimate Dictionary: Key Arabic Terms Explained

 Thematic Context

 This connects to the theme of the mercy of God.
 The surah has presented a very stern and judgmental tone at times.
 The story of Jonah is a powerful and beautiful lesson in the reality of divine grace.
-The theme is that even a prophet, after a moment of impatience, can be saved by the proactive and all-encompassing “favor” of his Lord.
+The theme is that even a great prophet, after a moment of impatience, can be saved by the proactive and all-encompassing “favor” of his Lord.
 The story is a profound testament to the power of sincere repentance and the boundless nature of the divine mercy that responds to it.

 Modern & Comparative Lens